-If you have an automatically renewing Simple Service subscription that you established for a previous version, you should definitely move your Simple Service subscription to the new Roomie Remote app as soon as possible.
+If you have an automatically renewing Simple Service subscription that you established for a previous version, you should move your Simple Service subscription to the new Roomie Remote app as soon as possible.
 You will need to reopen the old app and restore purchases within it at least every month as long as your subscription is sourced from the legacy app.
+It is expected that such subscriptions will be terminated soon regardless.

-To do this, you need to purchase a new subscription from the Version 8 app, then turn off automatic renewal of the old subscription.
+To do this, you need to purchase a new subscription from the Version 9 app, then turn off automatic renewal of the old subscription.